 Although stress is popularly believed to be associated with breast cancer risk, most studies do not bear this out.
 Stressful life events are not associated with heightened risk of breast cancer, according to available evidence.
-Events studied include trauma during childhood and emotionally devastating events during adulthood such as the loss of a child.
+Events studied include trauma during childhood and emotionally devastating events during adulthood.

 The implication is that emotional stress does not contribute to DNA damage that could lead to breast cancer, nor does it appear to be detrimental to the functioning of the parts of the immune system that may be involved in suppressing cancer.
 Now a large new prospective study has found no significant associations between acutely stressful events, chronic stress, degree of social support, optimism, anti-emotionality or anger control, and breast cancer risk among women with a family history of the disease.